 Grip-on’s 727-08 ErgoGrip locking pliers sure are a strange a sight with its right-angle pistol-grip design.
 With a 70-degree angled design, these pliers are intended to reduce hand strain and fatigue, and are ideal for use in confined spaces.
 They are also claimed to exert for up to 50% more force in twisting applications.

 As previously mentioned, we are already big fans of Grip-on pliers, so of course once the opportunity presented itself, we promptly ordered a pair of these ErgoGrips.
-Our order arrived yesterday, which means we’re already working on the review!
+So far, we’re pleased with their ergonomics and build quality.

 Whomever?